-In 1947, the US created the Island Trading Company, which replaced an earlier government entity, to develop local industries and businesses (see p.
-3 of Economics and Resources).
-The US also established schools that used English and local languages for instruction (see p.
-3-4 of Learning and Knowledge).
+In 1947, the US created the Island Trading Company, which replaced an earlier government entity, to develop local industries and businesses (see Economics and Resources).
+The US also established schools that used English and local languages for instruction (see Learning and Knowledge).
 In the 1950s and 60s, the US government funded grants and programs that increasingly employed Micronesians, hastening the emergence of a cash-based economy and slowly altering the importance of traditional extended family networks.